Tanner-sun/MVVM-framework-build/README.md

 ## MVVM-framework-build
-- a demo for a simple MVVM framework
+> this is a demo which realize simple MVVM framework based on JSpring and vue

+- demo.html is a test for testing
+- js files has five js: